Programming Wireless Security through Learning-Aided Spatiotemporal Digital Coding Metamaterial Antenna: DM enabled by space-time digitally-coded MTM-LWAs

 The first two constraints mentioned above are related to the physical layer security while the third constraint pertains to the beam pattern of MTM-LWA, ensuring that the maximum amount of power is radiated in the desired direction.
-We have discussed in Supplementary Note $3$ why the second and the third constraints cannot be satisfied simultaneously.
-For the purpose of physical layer security, we relax the third constraint as $\theta_0=\argmax_{\theta}|R(\theta+d^1_p,t)|$ when $t\in\mathcal{T}_p$ by introducing slack variables $d^1_p$ for $p=1,\dots,L$, which account for the deviations of the radiation pattern's main beam angle from the desired angle at different time steps.
-Based on the theoretical results obtained in previous section, we then mathematically formulate the problem of finding digital coding sequences satisfying the above three constraints for a given $\theta_0$ as (see Supplementary Note $3$)
+We have discussed in Section S$3$ of the Supporting Information why the second and the third constraints cannot be satisfied simultaneously.
+For the purpose of physical layer security, we relax the third constraint as $\psi_0=\argmax_{\psi}|R(\psi+d^1_u,t)|$ when $t\in\mathcal{T}_u$ by introducing slack variables $d^1_u$ for $u=1,\dots,L$, which account for the deviations of the radiation pattern's main beam angle from the desired angle at different time steps.
+Based on the theoretical results obtained in the previous section, we then mathematically formulate the problem of finding digital coding sequences satisfying the above three constraints for a given $\psi_0$ as (see Section S$3$ of the Supporting Information)